Average and minimum salary in Andorra: let’s check the economic outlook and the wages in this small European nation

 Minimum Salary in Andorra

 Andorra has a minimum wage policy, and its figure is somewhat between the minimum salary in its neighbors: France and Spain.
-The minimum salary in Andorra is of currently € 991,47.
+The minimum salary in Andorra is € 991,47.
+The data is accurate as of 2019, and the minimum salary in Andorra has not changed in the past 2 years.

 Despite its size and characteristics, the salaries in Andorra are considerably lower than in other European nations, like San Marino, Liechtenstein or Luxembourg.
 You can check the Andorra minimum salary figures in the Andorran Social Security website (in Catalan).